 |---|---|---|

-Malaysia Time |
+| Malaysia Time | UTC+8 | N/A |

 Official Language

-Fun Fact
+Fun Facts

 - The total area of Malaysia is about 330,803 sq km / 127,724 sq miles, split between Peninsular Malaysia and East Malaysia on Borneo.
 (CIA World Factbook)

-- Malaysia has a coastline of approximately 4,675 km / 2,905 miles, bordering the South China Sea and Strait of Malacca.
+- Malaysia has a coastline of approximately 4,675 km / 2,905 miles, bordering the South China Sea and the Strait of Malacca.
 (CIA World Factbook)

 - The terrain is mostly coastal plains with mountains and tropical rainforests, especially in Borneo.
 (CIA World Factbook)